Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 Note that when I Accept this method, I get repeated warnings about undefined methods and options to change the text to known methods.

-I just select the unknown selector at the top line of the menu (the original text) to confirm that this is the choice I want.
+I just pick the unknown selector at the top line of the menu (the original text), in each case, to confirm that this is the choice I want.

 OK.
 Let's define all those methods.